 As an Amazon Associate I earn from qualifying purchases.

-This beautiful memoir tells the story of Paul Kalanithi, a brilliant doctor who, after a visit to the doctor, learns he only has months to live.
-Kalanithi blends his medical knowledge with his passion for writing to offer a heartbreaking reflection of life, dreams deferred, and hope in the face of the inevitable pain.
+This beautiful memoir tells the story of Paul Kalanithi, a brilliant surgeon who, after a routine doctor's visit, learns he only has months to live.
+Kalanithi blends his medical knowledge with his passion for writing to offer a heartbreaking reflection on life, dreams deferred, and hope in the face of the inevitable pain.
 Yeah we all know that life is a gift and that we should live each day like it’s our last—Kalanithi provides an example of what to do when it actually is.

-Someone gifted this book to me while I was in high school and it’s one that I revisit often.
+My mentors gifted this book to me while I was in high school and it’s one that I revisit often.
 Viktor Frankl offers a firsthand account of living in concentration camps during the Holocaust and offers insight into the power of the human mind in the face of human monstrosities.
-Given the topic, the book runs the risk of falling into the honky-dory “everything will be okay if you just believe” trap, but Frankl offers realistic takeaways that can be applied by virtually everyone.
+Given the topic, the book runs the risk of falling into the honky-dory “everything will be okay if you just believe” trap, but Frankl offers realistic takeaways that can be applied to virtually any situation by virtually everyone.

-The Yerkovich’s offer a fascinating look into the ways in which our childhoods set the stage for how we can experience and create love in our adult lives.
-The book was like holding up a mirror to myself and forced me to see some uncomfortable truths about the stories I’ve been told, both by others and by myself.
-The biggest takeaway—you can’t always control what happens to you, but you can control what you do with it.
-Reading this was difficult at times (my wig was snatched for pages at a time), but I’m a better friend, partner, sibling, child, and person because of it.
-Oh, and you don’t need to be married to have an “aha” moment.
+Milan and Kay Yerkovich offer a fascinating look into the ways our childhoods set the stage for how we experience and create love in our adult lives.
+The book was like holding up a mirror to myself that forced me to see some uncomfortable Truths about the stories I’ve been told by others and the stories I’ve told myself.
+The biggest takeaway?
+You can’t always control what happens to you, but you can control what you do with it.